dimfeld/website/posts/starting_with_solana_part04.md

 Here we also see Anchor's `@` macro syntax.
 This can be used in a constraint to tell it to return a particular error instead of the default error for that constraint type.

-Another new thing here is the `UncheckedAccount` type used for `list_owner`.
-Despite the type name, this really means an account that Anchor doesn't try to deserialize into a structure.
-In this case, we use it because we just need the `AccountInfo` for the account to use it in the PDA verification.
+Another new thing here is the way we define the `list_owner` field.
+Since we don't want to read the data from the `list_owner` account, we can just use the `AccountInfo` type directly in the structure.
+Here we just need it to assist in the PDA verification.

 ```rust
 #[derive(Accounts)]